Pleias/marginalia/readme.md

 ```

 As you can notice the prompt has seven parts:
-* System prompt: basically defining what kind of the tool LLM is, in a very broad way.
+* **System prompt**: basically defining what kind of the tool LLM is, in a very broad way.
-* Input prompt: the actual task at hand.
+* **Input prompt**: the actual task at hand.
-* Definition prompt: the introductory prompt for the list of definitions stored in the data scheme.
+* **Definition prompt**: the introductory prompt for the list of definitions stored in the data scheme.
-* Structure prompt: the introductory prompt for an empty sample of the json structure.
+* **Structure prompt**: the introductory prompt for an empty sample of the json structure.
-* Data prompt: the introductory prompt for the list of unstructured text sample.
+* **Data prompt**: the introductory prompt for the list of unstructured text sample.
-* Name id: the name used to qualify each unstructured text sample
+* **Name id**: the name used to qualify each unstructured text sample
-* Size of the batch: marginalia groups text in batch for quicker inference and enhanced accuracy.
+* **Size of the batch**: marginalia groups text in batch for quicker inference and enhanced accuracy.
 Overall your text sample are, the smaller your batch should be to not overload the context window.
 Here the questions can be long so we settle for a batch of size of 5 instead of the default 10.

 Before launching the actual LLM-powered annotation, it is advisable to give a look the data and check if everything is fine.
 You can do it with test_prompt: